 Let us examine more closely the current technology behind robot mechanisms.
 The links are moved by actuators, which are typically electrically driven (e.g., DC or AC motors, stepper motors, shape memory alloys), but can also be driven by pneumatic or hydraulic cylinders.
-In the case of rotating electric motors, they would ideally be lightweight, operate at relatively low rotational
+In the case of rotating electric motors, they would ideally be lightweight, operate at relatively low rotational speeds (e.g., in the range of hundreds of RPM), and be able to generate large forces and torques.
+Since most currently available motors operate at low torques and at up to thousands of RPM, speed reduction (and torque amplification) is required.
+Examples of such transmissions/transformers include gears, cable drives, belts and pulleys, and chains and sprockets.
+These speed-reduction devices should have zero or low slippage and backlash (defined as the amount of rotation available at the output of the speed-reduction device without motion at the input).
+Brakes may also be attached to quickly stop the robot or to maintain a stationary posture.

-(a) An open chain industrial manipulator, visualized in V-REP [154].
+(a) An open chain industrial manipulator, (b) Stewart-Gough platform. visualized in V-REP [154].